 DeltiQ 2 – the basic version of the TRILAB DeltiQ 2 printer with a bowden extruder.

 DeltiQ 2 Plus – an extended version of the printer.
 The print volume is increased to 500 mm on the Z axis (height).

-TRILAB FlexPrint – solution for printing with flexible and tough filaments.
-It consists of a second special extruder (where the extruders can be exchanged easily in a matter of minutes), printer configurations and print profiles.
+TRILAB FlexPrint 2 – a new and improved solution for printing with flexible and tough filaments.
+It consists of a special second extruder (swapping extruders is simple and only takes a few minutes), printer configuration and print profiles.
 Supplied as an optional extension.

 TRILAB QuadPrint – a multi-filament printing solution.
 It consists of a separate external Palette 2 unit, configuration files, and a portion of the multi-filament printing interface.
 Available as an option.